 Our guests are Social Distancing- please keep up the great efforts!
 Cheaha State Park, is open with some restrictions.
 Our priority is to make the park as safe as possible for our guests and staff.
 The following steps have been made to follow COVID-19 safety protocol:

 -The Mountain Store will allow 10 guests inside at a time and has 6’ markings on floor to help maintain Social Distancing.
-There are portable restroom units and a handwashing station in the Mountain Store parking lot.
+Guests are required to wear a mask or face covering to enter all Cheaha facilities.

 Please remember that Cheaha is surrounded by almost 400,000 acres of US Forest Service National Forest and the federal rules differ from the state park.
 To confirm rules and COVID-19 protocol for those locations you need to call the Talladega National Forest Talladega District office for more information on National Forest restrictions.